 Here, we examine some of the best coffee grinders on the market at every budget and for any use—whether you're making French press, espresso, or anything in between—to make sure you get the perfect cup, every time.

-This grinder has stainless steel conical burrs that are designed to minimize grinding heat and protect the essential oils, to maximize the flavor you get from your coffee beans.
+This grinder has stainless steel conical burrs that are designed to minimize grinding heat and protect the essential oils, maximizing the flavor you get from your coffee beans.
 It has 60 precise-grind settings from the finest espresso to a coarse grind for French Press and everything in between.
 You’ll always have exactly the right grind for your beans and your coffee grinder.

 You can store up to 16 ounces in the hopper, which has a locking system that makes it easy to remove and clean.
-You can grind beans directly into a filter or your favorite container, so there’s less to clean.
+You can also grind beans directly into a filter or your favorite container, so there’s less to clean.

-This includes two sizes of portafilter cradles, a ground-coffee container with lid and a cleaning brush.
+This includes two sizes of portafilter cradles, a ground-coffee container with a lid and a cleaning brush.
 This model is available in three different colors to fit your kitchen décor.

 If a $500 grinder isn't in your future but you want something reliable, Baratza has another model for you.
 The Virtuoso's conical burrs will last roughly two-thirds as long as the ceramic burrs in the Vario, and their shape encourages an even and just as adjustable particle size as those in the machine's more expensive, flashier cousin.